 When the Southern states actually seceded and formed their own country, Abraham Lincoln and many others were shocked.
 They didn't think that the states would really leave.
 When President Lincoln became president he was determined to reunite all the states under one government.

-Map of the Confederation of the United States - Click to see larger view
+Map of the Confederate States of America by Nicholas F. Click to see larger view

 Why did the Southern States leave?